-STATEMENT OF INTENT 2015/2018
+STATEMENT OF INTENT 2016/2019

 INTRODUCTION

-This Statement of Intent for 2013/2018 is submitted by the Board of Directors of the Company.
-It sets out the Board's overall intentions and objectives for the Company for the year ending 31 March 2014 and the four succeeding financial years.
+This Statement of Intent for 2016/2019 is submitted by the Board of Directors of the Company.
+It sets out the Board's overall intentions and objectives for the Company for the year ending 31 March 2017 and the two succeeding financial years.

 TABLE OF CONTENTS

-PAGE 3 CORE BUSINESS
+Page 3 Core Business

 VISION STATEMENT

 COMMERCIAL OBJECTIVES

-NATURE AND SCOPE OF COMMERCIAL ACTIVITY

-BUSINESS PLAN FOR 2015/2018

-PAGE 4 Performance Targets
+Page 4 Performance Targets

-Page 5 PROPOSED DISTRIBUTIONS
+Page 5 Proposed Distributions

 INFORMATION TO BE REPORTED

 ACQUISITION PROCEDURES

-BOARD ESTIMATE OF THE VALUE OF SHAREHOLDER'S INVESTMENT
+BOARD ESTIMATE OF THE VALUE OF

+SHAREHOLDER'S INVESTMENT

 PAGE 6 STATEMENT OF ACCOUNTING POLICIES

 THE POWER COMPANY LIMITED

 CORE BUSINESS

-To commercially manage all Assets, Business Units, Products and Investments within the Electrical Energy Sector as a successful Business for the Shareholders of The Power Company Limited ("the Company").
+To commercially manage all assets, business units, products and investments within the electrical energy sector as a successful business for the shareholders of The Power Company Limited ("the Company").

 VISION STATEMENT

 To be recognised as the top performing trust owned rural line company and an excellent corporate citizen.

 CRITICAL SUCCESS FACTORS

-- Maintaining and enhancing the long-term value of assets, business units, products and investments. - Delivery to customers of an efficient, economic and quality power supply to match their requirements. - Compliance with and maximising opportunities from the increasing regulatory intervention on the business. - > Optimising the balance between regulatory, environmental, social and commercial drivers. - > Delivery of all aspects of the Statement of Intent.
+- Maintaining and enhancing the long-term value of assets, business units, products and investments.

+- Delivery to customers of an efficient, economic and quality power supply to meet their requirements.

-COMMERCIAL OBJECTIVES
+- Compliance with and maximising opportunities from the increasing regulatory intervention on the business.

+- > Optimising the balance between regulatory, environmental, social and commercial drivers.

+- > Delivery of all aspects of the Statement of Intent.

-The Company intends to:
+COMMERCIAL OBJECTIVES The Company intends to: